yepeichu123/cg_book_practice/README.md

 5. drawMultipleCubesInstance

-> Note that we can modify the camera position to see more things.
+> Note that we can modify the camera position(bigger z) to see more things.